 The key concern regarding information is: to provide the decision-makers with reliable information relevant to their decisions.
-The information should be understandable, its amount should be just right and should be delivered at the right place and at the right time.
+The information should be understandable, its amount should be just right, and it should be delivered at the right place and time.

 Tip 2.
 Clarify the relationships between decisions and information